 Required program activities include:

-- Behavioral health, including the integration of substance use services for children and adolescents who have or are at risk for substance use disorders (SUD), or assessing for substance use and SUD during prenatal and well-child visits
+• Behavioral health, including the integration of substance use services for children and youth at-risk for or with substance use disorder (SUD), or assessing for substance use and SUD during pre-natal and well-child visits

-- Medical home, including enhanced family and adolescent engagement
+• Medical home, including enhanced family and youth engagement

 Additional information, guidance, and resources can be found on the Healthy Tomorrows program website.